seigler/presentation-react-state-management/README.md

 ### Notes

 Includes a GitHub workflow to automatically build to GitHub Pages.
-The workflow may require adjusting if your primary branch isn't `main` or the repo isn't named `react-state-management`.
+If your default branch is not `main` the workflow will need to be edited.